 A Neuropsychiatrist Explains How Loneliness & Wisdom Change The Way You Process Information

-A recent study by colleagues and me found that 76% of adult Californians experienced moderate to severe loneliness.
+A recent study by colleagues and me found that 76% of adult Californians experienced moderate to severe loneliness2.
 Ten thousand miles away, a different study of older adults in rural China estimated 57% experienced moderate loneliness and 21% moderate to severe loneliness.
 However, there is hope.

 The connection between wisdom and loneliness.

-The happier news is that our recent research has consistently found wisdom to be related to loneliness: Wiser people are less likely to be lonely and vice versa.
+The happier news is that our recent research has consistently found wisdom to be related to loneliness3: Wiser people are less likely to be lonely and vice versa.
 That why I consider wisdom—or more specifically, the traits that define wisdom, such as compassion, self-reflection, and decisiveness—an antidote to loneliness.

 Wisdom is, in part, a function of biology, its defining traits associated with distinct regions of the human brain.
 Wisdom can be measured and modified.
 We can become wiser, faster—and, in doing so, can help address the challenges of loneliness in ourselves and in society.